wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-hygiene/includes/understand-features.md

 - Filtering messages to protect against phishing attacks
 - Filtering attachments and links contained in email messages

-## Microsoft 365 threat protection features
+## Microsoft Defender for Office 365 threat protection features

 Different Microsoft 365 subscriptions include different threat protection types.
 The following table lists the protection features covered in this module as well as the corresponding subscription requirements.